2026 - General Government

 Planning – SF Railyards Project

-The SF Railyards Project envisions the Caltrain railyards at 4th and King as a mixed-use neighborhood with a new underground rail station, added Caltrain service and new public spaces.
+The SF Railyards Project envisions the Caltrain railyards at 4th and King Streets as a mixed-use neighborhood with a new underground rail station, added Caltrain service and new public spaces.
 The Planning Department is working with Caltrain and the landowner to identify potential track layouts and development concepts for the SF Railyards site.
-Combined with projects like the Downtown Rail Extension (DTX) and the Pennsylvania Avenue Extension, the SF Railyards project can create housing, connect communities, and increase resiliency.
-The Planning Department expects to partner with Caltrain and the landowner on a future development agreement at the Railyards site.
+Combined with projects like the Portal (a.k.a. the Downtown Rail Extension or DTX) and the Pennsylvania Avenue Extension (PAX), the SF Railyards project can create housing, connect communities, and increase resiliency.
+The Planning Department anticipates partnering with Caltrain and the landowner on a future development agreement at the Railyards site.

 Planning – Pennsylvania Avenue Extension

 In 2018, the Mayor and Board of Supervisors adopted the Pennsylvania Avenue Extension (PAX) as the preferred rail alignment to connect the 4th and King Station to the Bay Area and state.
 Coordinated with the SF Railyards Project, the PAX can stitch together neighborhoods divided by rail infrastructure, add acres to the public realm, and avoid significant wait times at the rail crossing with 16th Street, a major transit and emergency route.
-The SFCTA completed a project initiation report in 2022 and is expected to advance the project to environmental review by 2024.
+The SFCTA completed a project initiation report in 2022 and launched a pre-environmental study in 2024.
 The Planning Department will continue in its role as urban designer and lead convener of the PAX, SF Railyards, and related projects.

 Planning – Civic Center Public Realm